Jolvera2001/Lapis/diagrams/api.md

 These questions don't have a simple answer within microkernel software systems.
 It seems like each microkernel system has their own unique set of problems and there is no "one size fits all" solution.
 We cannot treat this like a simple problem so this needs much more thinking than I thought.

+### API Considerations

+So far the main considerations based off of our plugin interface is:

+- UI
+  - Plugins should be able to declare their ui and be able to add it into the main application window.
+Our GUI is Gio
+- Event System
+  - Plugins should be able to emit events and subscribe to other events.
+The Core will handle how this is done
+- Resource Management
+  - Plugins should also be able to do things like save to a database, delcare preferences and save them, etc.

 ## Plug-in Interface